-There are many excellent Costarican engineers, architects and contractors here who are capable of building up to your standards.
+There are many excellent Costarican engineers, architects, and contractors here who are capable of building up to your standards.
 IF they are given a sufficient budget.
-The problem is that the average construction workers who perform the hands on work are accustomed to building using the traditional local standards.
+The problem is that the average construction worker who performs the hands-on work is accustomed to building using the traditional local standards.
 Unless they are constantly supervised, they will do it their way.
 That is, to the local standards in Costa Rican construction that they are accustomed to.

 The wrong conduit

-In order to understand the differences between the standards in Costa Rican construction and the standards that you’re accustomed.
-Let’s look at the bath, kitchen and laundry rooms in the typical Costarican home.
+In order to understand the differences between the standards in Costa Rican construction and the standards that you’re accustomed to.
+Let’s look at the bath, kitchen, and laundry rooms in the typical Costarican home.

 Typical Local Bathroom

-1. Many times when you go into a Tico (Costa Rican) bathroom you will see a waste basket filled with used toilet paper.
+- Many times when you go into a Tico (Costa Rican) bathroom you will see a wastebasket filled with used toilet paper.
 The Costa Ricans are accustomed to the local plumbing standards and this is normal here.

-3. In many cases, the grey water from sinks and showers drains into the sanitary tubes for the toilet, and because they don’t ventilate the drainage system, the sewage odor escapes from the shower drain which is usually just a hole in the floor without a U trap.
+- In many cases, the greywater from sinks and showers drains into the sanitary tubes for the toilet, and because they don’t ventilate the drainage system, the sewage odor escapes from the shower drain which is usually just a hole in the floor without a U trap.

-4. The shower head is connected to a cold water metal pipe protruding from the wall and a hot water heater consists of a device called a “suicide shower” which attaches to the metal pipe and has wires entering the wall to an electrical outlet above the shower head.
+- The showerhead is connected to a cold water metal pipe protruding from the wall and a hot water heater consists of a device called a “suicide shower” which attaches to the metal pipe and has wires entering the wall to an electrical outlet above the showerhead.

 Typical North American Bathroom

-- Sanitary drain tubes ventilated to the outside.
+- Sanitary drain tubes are ventilated to the outside.

-- U traps installed for all the sinks and showers.
+- U traps are installed for all the sinks and showers.

 - All fixtures and control valves are connected using flexible braided metal, not cheap plastic connectors.